 It is an unfortunate reality that when it comes to bill paying, smaller businesses end up at the bottom of the pile.
 You can strengthen your position with the right payment terms in your T&C.

-This can include prepayment deposits, monthly subscription costs, and even interest on late payments.
+This can include information about things such as prepayment deposits, monthly subscription costs, and even interest or penalties assessed on late payments.
 Without these items being addressed in a T&C, you cannot enforce these terms and may end up working hard or providing products without a guarantee of payment.

 If a client can review your Terms before purchasing your product or service, everyone enters the transaction informed.
 This prevents the misunderstandings that can lead to dispute resolution procedures later.